 Typing biometrics, an inherence based authentication, is a prime option for companies that want to be compliant with PSD2 regulations without making the process of logging in more difficult for their users.

 The TypingDNA solution provides an authentication risk-based score that helps financial services reduce fraud with no impact on user experience.
 Financial services applications can be able to recognize a user identity based on how they interact with its web portal.

 How a person types their username and password, with their existing keyboards, reveals who they are.
 The verification is done without any friction and behind-the-scene with existing user-interface and user's device.

-Financial institutions need to comply with the latest regulations and take into account issues such as security, user experience or cost.
+Financial institutions need to comply with the latest regulations and take into account issues such as security, user experience, and cost.
 This white paper proposes a framework for choosing an authenticator that suits the bespoke needs of each organization.

 Strong Customer Authentication is one of the main points to be addressed under PSD2.
 However, adding authentication factors most often comes at the expense of the user experience.
 Our solution provides a great alternative.
 Here is an overview.Download one pager